MapColonies/cleanup-registry/README.md

 ```

 ## How it works
-the cleanup trigger as a whole:
+The cleanup process as a whole:
 ```mermaid
 flowchart LR
     A[Triggered] -->B{already triggered?}